cohaereo/wotwdecomp/README.md

 ### Instructions

 1. Obtain a clean DOL of WotW and place it in the base working directory and name it `baserom.dol`.
-2. Obtain a copy of the MWCC (Build 158) PowerPC and place it in the mwcc_compiler/ folder.
-(NOTE: This compiler's executables [mwcceppc.exe mwasmeppc.exe and mwldeppc.exe] can be installed with Codewarrior 1.1 for Gamecube, but no license or crack is provided with this project.
-Please obtain access to the compiler on your own.)
-If you are in the Gamecube/Wii Decompilation discord (not public at this time, but if you are interested and have the skillset to contribute, please DM Revo#7090 on Discord for access), download GC_COMPILERS.zip and extract it to tools/mwcc_compiler/.
+2. Obtain a copy of the Metrowerks compiler for gamecube (version unknown) and place it in `compiler`
+3. Install the ProDG compiler for gamecube (v1.2.2.33)
-3. Run the `make` command
+4. Run the `make` command

 ## Contributions